 The members of ASM-SAT unanimously agreed that exploring the Moon has enormous scientific value, and will provide incredible opportunities to make numerous fundamental advances in planetary science.
-ASM-SAT also noted that, as discussed in the LEAG Lunar Exploration Roadmap, the Moon offers a valuable platform for other science investigations (such as lunar far side radio astronomy) as a lunar exploration program is established.
+ASM-SAT also noted that, as discussed in the LEAG Lunar Exploration Roadmap, the Moon could offer a valuable platform for other science investigations (such as farside radio astronomy) as a lunar exploration program is established.

 The wealth of orbital data gathered since the 2007 NRC report allows important landing sites to be efficiently identified for in situ analysis and sample return robotic missions.
-Inclusion of humans to the lunar surface who could conduct detailed field work would allow even more tremendous progress to be made in all of the concepts described above.
+Inclusion of humans to the lunar surface who could conduct detailed fieldwork would allow even more tremendous progress to be made in many of the concepts described above.